Samizo-AITL/aitl-controller-a-type/docs/b_type/fsm_guard.md

 ## Design Implications

 - Adaptation is **explicitly constrained**, not implicitly discouraged
-- Performance improvement never overrides reliability limits
+- performance improvement never overrides reliability limits
-- Long-term degradation naturally leads to conservative control behavior
+- long-term degradation naturally leads to conservative control behavior

-> In B-Type, *blocking adaptation is a correct and expected outcome*.
+> In B-Type, the system is designed to converge toward safety,
+> not to chase performance indefinitely.

 ---